refinedev/refine/documentation/blog/2023-08-16-react-web-socket.md

 }
 ```

-The below screenshot shows that when the client connection is established then users can collaborate and edit text in real-time, each action will be transmited to every connection client.
+The below screenshot shows that when the client connection is established then users can collaborate and edit text in real-time, each action will be transmitted to every connection client.